terranovafr/terranovafr.github.io/_pages/about.md

     </tr>
     <tr>
         <td>2023-09-22</td>
-        <td>Completed Master's Degree in AI and Data Engineering at the University of Pisa.</td>
+        <td>Completed <a href="https://computer.ing.unipi.it/aide-lm">Master's Degree in Artificial Intelligence and Data Engineering</a> at the University of Pisa.</td>
     </tr>
     <tr>
         <td>2023-07-31</td>